 Residents can dispose of food scraps and garden clippings via NAWMA’s fortnightly kerbside collection service.
 NAWMA will collect the contents of your green bin for composting by our partner Peats Soil & Garden Supplies.
 Composting organic material means that nutrients can be reused in gardens as well as large-scale horticultural and agricultural operations to improve the quality of the soil.

 Residents can purchase a 240 litre green-lid FOGO (Food and Garden Organics) bin to use to collect food waste and garden clippings for composting.
 Find details here.

 After purchasing a 240 litre green-lid bin, residents should register their bin with the NAWMA Customer Service Team (call 8259 2100).
-A team member will send a registration sticker, which should be stuck to the front of the bin so that the truck driver knows to empty it.

 The green-lid FOGO bin is collected every fortnight on the alternate week to the yellow-lid recycling bin.

 The NAWMA bin stamp below shows the range of things that can be placed into the green-lid bin.

 Please remember, no plastic bags are permitted in the green-lid FOGO bin as these will contaminate the final compost that is made from the green waste.